 How is my brand positioned in the market?
 What is the brand’s image?
 How frequently does the brand feature in reports?
 Who reports on it?
 What is the tone like?

-These are all key questions in brand management: they are crucial to the success and value of the brand.
-Strategic brand positioning and brand maintenance are important to sustain and enhance the brand’s value.
-Media monitoring in real time makes the success of the brand strategy visible and enables it to be analysed.
+These are all key questions in brand management and PR: they are crucial to the success and value of the brand.
+Strategic brand positioning and brand maintenance are important to sustain and enhance the brand’s value and public relations.
+Media monitoring in real time makes the success of the brand strategy and PR solutions visible and enables it to be analysed.
 If you keep a constant eye on developments, you can immediately counteract negative trends and amplify positive voices.
 The results of media monitoring are also an important element in comprehensive market, consumer and competition analytics.

 Reputation Management with Media Monitoring